Kyungmin Lee$^{1}\dagger$,

 Motion imitation is a promising approach for humanoid locomotion, enabling agents to acquire humanlike behaviors.
 Existing methods typically rely on high-quality motion capture datasets such as AMASS, but these are scarce and expensive, limiting scalability and diversity.
-Recent studies attempt to scale data collection by converting large-scale internet videos, exemplified by Humanoid-X. However, they often introduce physical artifacts such as floating, penetration, and foot skating, which hinder stable imitation.
-In response, we introduce PHUMA, a Physically-grounded HUMAnoid locomotion dataset that leverages human video at scale, while addressing physical artifacts through careful data curation and physics-constrained retargeting.
-PHUMA enforces joint limits, ensures ground contact, and eliminates foot skating, producing motions that are both large-scale and physically reliable.
-We evaluated PHUMA in two sets of conditions: (i) imitation of unseen motion from self-recorded test videos and (ii) path following with pelvis-only guidance.
-In both cases, PHUMA-trained policies outperform Humanoid-X and AMASS, achieving significant gains in imitating diverse motions..
+Recent studies attempt to scale data collection by converting large-scale internet videos, exemplified by Humanoid-X. However, they often suffer from physical artifacts such as floating, penetration, and foot skating, which hinder stable imitation.
+To address this, we introduce PHUMA, a Physically Reliable HUMAnoid locomotion dataset produced by a two-stage pipeline combining physics-aware curation and physics-constrained retargeting, aggregating both motion capture and internet video into a physically reliable, 73-hour corpus.
+On motion tracking benchmarks, PHUMA-trained policies achieve higher success rates than those trained on AMASS and Humanoid-X, and successfully transfer zero-shot to a real Unitree G1.

 Our four-stage pipeline for motion imitation learning includes: (1) Motion Curation, where we filter out problematic motions from a diverse dataset; (2) Motion Retargeting, where the filtered motions are retargeted to the humanoid using PhySINK, incorporating a series of losses.; (3) Policy Learning, where a policy is trained to imitate the retargeted motions; and (4) Inference, where the trained policy is used to control the humanoid, enabling it to imitate motions from unseen videos processed by a video-to-motion model.